Policy 1810 Academic Freedom

 Northland Pioneer College recognizes that its faculty members are entitled to:

-- Freedom in the classroom to discuss and teach their subject(s) in accordance with College-approved curriculum and the Policies and Procedures of the College using relevant materials and/or examples of their particular discipline which may include materials or examples considered controversial by others (students, other faculty, or community members) without being threatened by institutional censorship or discipline.
+- Freedom in the classroom to discuss and teach their subject(s) in accordance with College-approved curriculum and the Policies and Procedures of the college.
+Faculty using relevant materials and/or examples of their particular discipline which may include materials or examples considered controversial by others (students, other faculty, or community members) may do so without being threatened by institutional censorship or discipline.

 - Freedom in research and in the publication of its results, being individually responsible and accountable for its rigor and accuracy.

 - Freedom to speak as private citizens outside instructional settings while making every effort to indicate that their utterances are personal opinion and do not represent Northland Pioneer College.